Lusya Chebotina: Early life and career

 In 2024, she finished at third place in the fifth season of Maska, the Russian version of Masked Singer.

 Personal life

 Chebotina currently resides in Moscow, Russia and is an owner of several properties in Dubai, United Arab Emirates.

 She has an older sister named Elizaveta.

-From November 2022 to February 2023 she was in a relationship with Russian singer UrKiss.
+From November 2022 to February 2023 she was in a relationship with Russian singer UrKiss, son of the musical magnat Vladimir Kiselev and television presenter Elena Sever.
 In August 2024 Lusya confirmed being in a relationship with Norwegian footballer Mathias Normann.
+In February 2025, in an Valentine's Day interview, she suggested that she was no longer in a relationship with Normann.

 She declared herself as a fan of the football club FC Dynamo Moscow.